thediveo/lxkns/docs/introduction.md

 ![lxkns logo](_images/lxkns-gophers.png ':size=150')

+Curious...?

-- Do you want to see how Linux (kernel) namespaces are used by containers?
+- Do you want to see how Containers use Linux (kernel) namespaces?
-- And see how these namespaces are used throughout the Linux host?
+- Learn how these namespaces are used throughout the Linux host, outside of containers?
-- How containers use mount points and how these are separated throughout the system, yet also propagate between separations?
+- Finding out how containers separate mount points, yet how some of these mount points nevertheless propagate between host and containers?
-- Which processes and (kernel) tasks are allowed to execute on all or only certain CPUs of your system?
+- Seeing which processes and (kernel) tasks are allowed to execute on all or only certain CPUs of your system?

+## Abstract

 **lxkns**[^1] discovers Linux-kernel namespaces and how they are used by processes and threads.
 In (almost) every nook and cranny of your Linux